yaoyao-wang/Bond-Yield-Spread/README.md

-# 2 Year - 10 Year Bond Yield Rate SpreadIndex
+# 2 Year - 10 Year Bond Yield Rate Spread Index

 ## 1. What is the Spread?